Skip to content

 Cooking on your own

-Read more: Budget Backpacking in Europe.
+Read more: Budget backpacking tips.

-10. Leave some room for spontaneity
+10. Leave room for spontaneity

 12. Stay in hostels or Couchsurfing